hubotio/hubot/README.md

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.

+You'll probably never have to hack on this repo directly.
+Instead this repo provides a library that's distributed by npm that you simply require in your project.

+We provide a generator to help you a hubot going very quickly.

 ## Getting Your Own

 Make sure you have [node.js](http://nodejs.org/) and [npm](http://npmjs.org/)